JelinR/JelinR.github.io/README.md

 # Personal_Site
-This is an attempt at creating a personal website using CSS, Bootstrap
+Creating a personal website using HTML, CSS And Bootstrap.